 Register To Vote

-Voter registrations forms are available online and can be turned in or mailed to your local board of elections.
+Voter registrations forms are available online and may be turned in or mailed to your local board of elections by the October 5, 2020 deadline.
 You are qualified to register to vote in Ohio if you meet all the following requirements:

 - You are a citizen of the United States;